yoonjohn/de-schema-wizard/README.md

 ## Use

-For a fully detailed description of Schema Wizard's usage and capabilities, please refer to [this page](docs/readme-ext/detailed.md).
+For a fully detailed description of Schema Wizard's usage and capabilities, please refer to the [Detailed Documentation](docs/readme-ext/detailed.md).

 ## Supported Formats
-Schema Wizard is able to parse the following content types:
+Schema Wizard uses a best effort detection and parsing model.
+For any file Schema Wizard receives, it will attempt to extract fields as either numbers or strings.
+Binary fields are not currently supported.

+Basic Formats:
-* CSV (text/csv)
+* CSV (text/csv) - Comma Separated Values
-* JSON (application/json)
+* JSON (application/json) - JavaScript Object Notation
-* CEF (application/cef)
+* CEF (application/cef) - Common Events Format
-* well-formed XML (application/xml)
+* XML (application/xml) - **well formed** Extensible Markup Lanuage

+Application Formats:
-* PCAP (application/vnd.tcpdump.pcap)
+* PCAP (application/vnd.tcpdump.pcap) - Packet Capture
-* PDF (application/pdf)
+* PDF (application/pdf) - content must be one of the "Basic Formats"
+* MS Word (application/vnd.openxmlformats-officedocument.wordprocessingml.document) - content must be one of the "Basic Formats"

+Compressed Formats:
-* ZIP (application/zip)
+* ZIP (application/zip) - archive of any of the above formats

 If Schema Wizard finds a content type that could contain other content types (e.g. a zip of CSV's or a PDF containing XML), it will recursively extract embedded content until it finds numeric or string fields.
 For more information on Schema Wizard's parsing strategy, see [Parsing Details](docs/readme-ext/detailed.md).

-Binary fields are not currently supported.
-See [Known Issues](docs/readme-ext/known-issues.md).

 ## Supported Browsers
 ![Chrome](/docs/readme-ext/chrome-icon.jpg "Chrome 51") ![Firefox](/docs/readme-ext/firefox-icon.jpg "Firefox 47") ![Opera](/docs/readme-ext/opera-icon.jpg "Opera 38") ![Internet Explorer](/docs/readme-ext/ie-icon.jpg "IE 11+") ![Safari](/docs/readme-ext/safari-icon.jpg "Safari 9.1")

-## Contribute
-Schema Wizard is happy to be a part of the open source community.
-See [Contribute](docs/readme-ext/contribute.md) to help improve Schema Wizard.

 ## Technologies
 Schema Wizard uses the following open sourced technologies: